Playtest Thursday @ NYU Game Center • Mar 14

 Round 2: Two Players

 More practice explaining the format of the new analog game!
 Each player got three cards.
 I set a timer: number of minutes equal to the number of players.
 (It can’t be too long because there’s a chance you won’t remember those words that seemed out of place.)
-Player who draw the topic question starts the conversation.
-At then, one guess per “snuck” card.
+Player who draws the topic question starts the conversation.
+And then, one guess per “snuck” card.
 If the guesser is right, they get the card.
 If they are wrong, nothing happens.
 Player with the most snuck cards in front of them wins.
-The timer definitely helped frame the play, but we decided that two minutes might have been two short.
+The timer definitely helped frame the play, but we decided that two minutes might have been too short.

 Round 3: Four Players

 What a fun bunch!
 So much to keep track of with more people playing.
-Only of the four people knew each other.
-Timer set for four minutes, and players commented that this felt fine.
+Only two of the four people knew each other.
+We set the timer set for four minutes, and players commented that this felt fine.
 One player admitted after the game that he was unsure of what to do at the start, which was fantastic, because he won the round through his fantastic improv storytelling.
 (Maybe for some it’s one those games that’s tricky to wrap your head around until after you play it once.)
 No defined way for more than two people to handle the “guess-your-words” part after the conversation ends, but we had fun doing it anyway and retelling major moments of the conversation.
 An observed strategy was to say a bunch of words in succession to hide your word in the mix.
 It was suggested that players should call each other out on their words in the middle of game: maybe there’s a big buzzer in the middle of the table that folks can hit when they suspect a word.
 What if players wrote down suspected snuck words on scratch paper during game play?